WRC-TV: News operation

 Starting with News 4 Today on February 27, 2023, WRC-TV's newscasts moved to a new studio that formerly housed Meet the Press, where an entirely new set debuted for the first time in almost 13 years.

-On August 12, 2024, WRC-TV's morning newscast moved its starting time back to 4:25 a.m., leaving WTTG as the only station in the Washington market to start its morning newscast at 4 a.m.
-On that same day, the previously online-only 7:30 p.m. newscast News 4 Rundown started airing on the station.
+On August 12, 2024, WRC-TV's morning newscast moved its starting time back to 4:25 am, leaving WTTG as the only station in the Washington market to start its morning newscast at 4 am.
+On that same day, the previously online-only 7:30 pm newscast News 4 Rundown started airing on the station.

 In 2025, the station established a partnership with the Montgomery County bureau of The Baltimore Banner.
 Banner journalists will appear on WRC and its Telemundo sister station.